 Whether you’re a visitor or a long-time resident, let the Heritage Museum and Cultural Center can take you on a journey through the history of Michigan’s lake frontier.

-The Heritage Museum and Cultural Center will become a model for historical research, preservation, and education, where people enjoy history and appreciate how it affects their present and future.
+The Heritage Museum and Cultural Center will become a model for preservation, historical research, and education, where people enjoy history and appreciate how it affects their present and future.

-The mission of the Heritage Museum and Cultural Center is to engage the public in a vibrant organization that promotes historical preservation, education and research that relates to Benton Harbor, St. Joseph and the surrounding region.
+The mission of the Heritage Museum and Cultural Center is to engage the public in a vibrant organization that promotes historical preservation, research, and education that relates to Benton Harbor, St. Joseph and the surrounding region.
 We seek to inspire our visitors to make a personal and emotional connection to the past by providing on-going historical exhibits and programs that enable all persons to see their present and future more clearly.

 There is a fundamental human need to understand the past in order to relate to the present and plan for the future.
 We are responsible to provide these resources and meet that need for everyone.